What is albendazole?

 - If you are pregnant or plan to become pregnant.
 Albendazole may cause harm to an unborn baby.
 Women should not begin treatment with albendazole until after a negative pregnancy test.
 Women should not become pregnant while on albendazole or within 1 month of completing treatment.
 Talk to your health care provider about possible risks with taking albendazole when pregnant.

 - If you are breastfeeding or plan to breastfeed.
 Do not breastfeed if you are infected with HIV.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+Albendazole may affect the way other medicines or products work, and other medicines or products may affect how albendazole works.
 Ask your health care provider if there are interactions between albendazole and the other medicines you take.

 Ask your health care provider about possible side effects from albendazole.
 Your health care provider will tell you what to do if you have side effects.

 Take albendazole according to your health care provider’s instructions.
 Your health care provider will tell you how much albendazole to take and when to take it.
 Before you start albendazole and each time you get a refill, read any printed information that comes with your medicine.

 - Store albendazole tablets at room temperature, 68°F to 77°F (20°C to 25°C).

 - Do not use albendazole if the original seal over the bottle opening is broken or missing.